 The demand in recent years for private company shares, especially the most prominent ones, has created a new market with an unprecedented opportunity for company founders, employees and former employees of startup companies.
 New platforms have been established that serve as a meeting point between demand (private and institutional investors and VCs hungry for investments with the potential for significant returns and supply (company founders, suppliers, employees and former employees).

-The result, is an opportunity for an early exit or early partial exit for privately held start ups employees on the one hand, and on the other hand, access to sought-after securities with potentially significant returns for the investors – a classic win-win situation.
+The result, is an opportunity for an early exit or early partial exit for employees of privately held start-ups on the one hand, and on the other hand, access to sought-after securities with potentially significant returns for the investors – a classic win-win situation.

 Companies such as Facebook, LinkedIn, Twitter as well as some of the other hottest startups in the last decade set the stage by enabling their employees to sell shares on the secondary market.